-It’s been predicted that grocery inflation may hit 10% by the end of 2022 (Clive Black, Shore Capital).
-It’s important for us to share with you why, so you can continue to make informed decisions around food for you and your family.
+It is no secret that the price of food has increased a lot over the last couple of years and I want to share with you why, so you can continue to make informed decisions around food for you and your family.

 At Sasha’s Fine Foods, our objective is to support small scale farmers, fishermen and producers both domestically and internationally, whilst ensuring that we are providing you the best quality food at a reasonable price.

 At the moment, that makes for a fun challenge.

 There are a number of factors that have contributed to the food price rises:

 - Avian flu in Europe created scarcity for export.
 Demand for chicken remains the same, so resultant market forces have driven up prices.

 - A lot of the world’s grain, one of the key components of fish and livestock feed, comes from Ukraine and Russia.
 This is no longer available, so our farmers and fishermen are seeing the price of feed increase by over 50%.

 - Energy supply has also been hit by the Russian invasion of Ukraine.
 This hit European suppliers directly, but there has been a knock on impact to the rest of our producers.

 - Diesel prices have also been impacted by the Ukraine crisis.

 - Covid still continues to disrupt the workforce across the world due to absences.